jbittel/django-mama-cas/docs/protocol.rst

 A quick summary of how the authentication process works might be helpful in understanding how these pieces work together.
-Obviously, a lot of detail is skipped here that would be necessary for a complete understanding of how the login process works.
+Obviously, a lot of detail is skipped here that is necessary for a complete understanding of how the login process works.

 **CAS 1.0 authentication process**
    To begin, an unauthenticated client initiates a login request from a CAS